khessels/cms/README.md

 This version also includes response-format to create a unified API response format including uses for async based operations

-Requirements: laravel spatie mermission installed with an admin or developer role defined.

-todo: rename response-format to make it compatible with extenral response-format package

 ```
 router file: web.php
 Route::group(['middleware' => [ 'web', 'language' ]], function () {